ncsuwebdev/Module-Drupal6-WRAP/README.txt

 LOGIN DIRECTORY
 ---------------
-You will also need to create a WRAP-protected directory inside your Drupal install that Drupal will use to hook into the WRAP module provided by Apache.
-The directory should be named "wraplogin" by default and must exist in the top level directory of your Drupal installation.
+You may also need to create a WRAP-protected directory inside your Drupal install that Drupal will use to hook into the WRAP module provided by Apache.

+The directory should be created by default when enabling the module.

-Inside the directory, create an .htaccess file as described in the Prerequistes section above.
+If a directory called "wraplogin" is not created in your drupal root directory when you enable the module, create it, and then inside create an .htaccess file as described in the Prerequistes section above.
 Do not place any other files in this directory.
 (Unless you need to solve a rewrite problem, see that section below.)

 USE AUTOMATIC LOGIN
 -------------------